j2store/userguide/google_merchant_center_shopping_feed_app.md

 The fields in **Enabled** state are considered during Feed generation.

-Please refer Google's Documentation for List of Fields used for the Google Shopping Feed and its detailed specifications under this link.
-[Google Shopping Feed - List of Fields]()
+Please refer [Google's Documentation for List of Fields](https://support.google.com/merchants/answer/188494?hl=en-GB) used for the Google Shopping Feed and their detailed specifications.

 The following image illustrates the actions that are involved in import and export of .csv file.